nishantjr/nishantjr.github.com/src/index.md

 In part it is a push back against the algorithmization of our online lives.
 The web used to be distributed,
 I can't say it is anymore, with its take-over by the vampiric tech-corps and the grifting web 3.0 bros.
-Much as been lost.
+Much has been lost.

 **Join the movement:** spin up a website on NeoCities.
 It's not too hard and help is always around.